This smoky vegan tempeh chili is loaded with black beans and chickpeas. Serve with tortilla crisps for a restaurant-fancy touch!

 Description

-This smoky tempeh chili is loaded with black beans, chickpeas, and has one special ingredient: dark chocolate.
+This vegan tempeh chili is loaded with black beans, chickpeas, and has one special ingredient: dark chocolate.

 Ingredients